ValdrDarmir/Few-Shot-Prompting-for-Misogyny-and-Sexism-Detection-with-Large-Language-Models/README.md

 - 5-shot GPT-4o mini
-- 10-shot GPT-4o mini
 - 5-shot +summary guidelines GPT-4o mini
 - 5-shot GPT-3.5 Turbo
+- 10-shot GPT-4o mini

 ## 04 Code
 The following folder contains all python files used.
 The ```data_analysis``` folder contains all the scripts used to analyze the data and generate graphs and word clouds.
+This folder also contains the script ```statistical_tests``` for the significance test.
 The ```helper``` folder contains all scripts that have undertaken smaller tasks in the workflow, such as merging data or deleting empty elements.
 The ```prediction``` folder contains all scripts that were used to predict the texts.

 **Users who want to use these scripts must enter their own API key for fireworks or openai in ```config.py.```**